Loyola University > Center for Engaged Learning, Teaching, and Scholarship (CELTS) > Engaged Teaching/Scholarship >

 STEM Faculty Learning Community

 Faculty Learning Communities are monthly meetings of faculty from STEM disciplines where faculty can discuss the pedagogy best practices and challenges unique to their field, trending issues, and build collegiality.
-All meetings in Fall will be held in person and include lunch.
-For more information email Susan Haarman at email@example.com or sign up for more information here.
+All meetings in Fall will be held in person in Sullivan 201 and include lunch.
+For more information email Susan Haarman at firstname.lastname@example.org or sign up for more information here.